vade shah

 July 2025 Two papers (“Trial-and-Error Learning in Decentralized Matching Markets” and “The Price of Simplicity: Analyzing Decoupled Policies for Multi-Location Inventory Control”) were accepted to IEEE CDC 2025.
 See you in Rio!

-May 2025 Our paper titled “Trial-and-Error Learning in Decentralized Matching Markets” was accepted for presentation at the 2025 Game Theory Festival.
+May 2025 Our paper titled “Trial-and-Error Learning in Decentralized Matching Markets” was accepted to the 2025 Game Theory Festival.
 See you in Stony Brook!

 January 2025 Our paper titled “Inefficient Alliance Formation in Coalitional Blotto Games” was accepted to IEEE ACC 2025 and for publication in L-CSS.
 See you in Denver!